ThisIsMyUse/TestingAzureAutoTests/README.md

 Looking at tests that were added into the default pipeline, it is now apparent that  they were not testing any parts of the solution, only echoing
 "Hello, world".
 So now I am going to go through the process of trying to set up an automated test for the code.

 Here is a tutorial message.
+Added tutorial message